DataBiosphere/topmed-workflows/README.md

 ### Checker workflows

 A WDL and a JSON file to test checker workflows are in the `test_data` directory.
+You need to adjust all paths in the JSON file to the paths on your system before running the checker.
+It has been tested with `cromwell-31.jar`.
 To run the checker workflow for the WDL aligner navigate to respective directory (usually it has _checker_ in its name) and run
 ```bash
 java -Dconfig.file=<location_to_file> -jar ~/bin/<cromwell_version>.jar run <checker-workflow>.wdl -i  <checker-workflow>.json
 ```